khalekuzzamancse/Algorithms_Visualizer/feature/graph/graph_editor/readme.md

+NEXT TODO:
+- Prevent user to add node with empty label
+- Take input about the graph has weighed or not,if not weighted then do not show edge cost dialogue

 Todo:
 - Each node size can be different,before drawing the node,it is not possible to tell it exact size
 - We need each node size and the topLeft